stultus/notes-hugo/content/garden/a-note-on-distributed-computing-paper.md

-+++
+---
-title = "[Academic Paper] A Note on Distributed Computing" date = 2024-11-05T02:58:24+05:30 lastmod = 2024-11-05T02:58:24+05:30
+title: A Note on Distributed Computing date : 2024-11-05T02:58:24+05:30 lastmod : 2024-11-17T02:58:24+05:30
-draft = false
+draft : false
-garden_tags = ["academic-paper", "distributed-computing", "computer-science"]
+garden_tags : ["academic-paper", "distributed-computing", "computer-science"]
-summary = "Notes from the paper by Jim Waldo, Geoff Wyant, Ann Wollrath and Sam Kendall about Distributed computing" status = "seeding"
+summary : "Notes from the paper by Jim Waldo, Geoff Wyant, Ann Wollrath and Sam Kendall about Distributed computing" status : "seeding"
-+++
+---

 #### The actual paper